 Summer Science Experiments

 Freeze a sheet of ice and try some ice painting.
 This is a great activity for learning about melting and properties of materials as you can try placing different types of paper on top of the ice to see which absorb the most paint.

 Create some crazy hair styles with these grass heads from Red Ted Art.

 Go digging for dinosaur eggs with Rainy Day Mum.

 Sticking with the ice theme, try making your own slushy drinks.
 What colours can you make?

 These sun prints are great from Creative Family Fun, what picture would you make?
 You could try this using different types of paper instead of the coins to see if some let more light through than others.

 Can you make a reusable volcano?
 Volcanos can be a bit messy so perfect for the garden, and we love that you can erupt this one over and over again.

 We love the look of this frozen jelly activity from The Imagination Tree.
 I bet it feels amazing.

-Try a film canister rocket, what happens if you add some extra weight?
-Can you try them with alka seltzer, baking soda and vinegar and an effervescent vitamin tablet to see which works the best?
+Try a film canister rocket What happens if you add some extra weight?
+Can you try them with alka seltzer, baking soda and vinegar and an effervescent vitamin tablet to see which is the best rocket fuel?